-* Low Volume, High Value Tourism: Perhaps the most sustainable approach to tourism in the world!
+* Low volume, high-value tourism: Perhaps the most sustainable approach to tourism in the world!

-At an elevation of 7600 feet above sea level, the capital of Bhutan is a blend of the traditional and modern and is the only capital in the world without stoplights, relying instead on the elegant gestures of traffic policemen.
+At an elevation of 7,600 feet above sea level, the capital of Bhutan is a blend of the traditional and modern and is the only capital in the world without stoplights, relying instead on the elegant gestures of traffic policemen.
 The city combines a natural small-town feel with a new commercial exuberance that constantly challenges the country's natural conservatism and Shangri La image.
 Finding a balance between the esoteric and espresso – the old and the new – is the key to getting the most out of this charming city - Lonely Planet

-* Thimpu City Adventure: All the best of the new and old...
+Thimpu City Adventure: All the best of the new and old!

-* National Memorial Chorten: Envisaged by the third king of Bhutan, His Majesty Jigme Dorji Wangchuck, this landmark monument to world peace and prosperity is the beating heart of Thimphu.
+National Memorial Chorten: Envisaged by the third king of Bhutan, His Majesty Jigme Dorji Wangchuck, this landmark monument to world peace and prosperity is the beating heart of Thimphu.
 Completed in 1974 after his untimely death, it is both a memorial to the Late King (“the Father of modern Bhutan”) and a monument to world peace.

-* Indigenous Hospital: Explore the fascinating healthcare space specializing in herbal medicine discovered over thousands of years!
+Indigenous Hospital: Explore the fascinating healthcare space specializing in herbal medicine discovered over thousands of years!

-* Traditional Paper Factory: 1500 times a day, one by one, and all by hand, a wooden frame with a bamboo screen filter is dipped into a vat of pulp and starch mixture, is swished around to allow a thin layer of the mixture to spread out evenly over the screen, and is transferred to a table where the screen is carefully removed to result in a single sheet of Bhutanese paper.
+Traditional Paper Factory: 1500 times a day, one by one, and all by hand, a wooden frame with a bamboo screen filter is dipped into a vat of pulp and starch mixture, is swished around to allow a thin layer of the mixture to spread out evenly over the screen, and is transferred to a table where the screen is carefully removed to result in a single sheet of Bhutanese paper.
 A fascinating process to witness and photograph!

-School of Fine Arts: Here, young students learn the traditional arts and crafts known as Zo Rig Chusum (the thirteen crafts).
+School of Fine Arts: Here, young students learn the traditional arts and crafts known as zo rig chusum (the thirteen crafts).

 The former capital "sits in a sultry, fertile and beautiful valley at the junction of the Mo Chhu (Mother River) and Pho Chhu (Father River).
 Commanding the river junction is the gorgeous Punakha Dzong, perhaps Bhutan's most impressive building."
 A regal yet peaceful aura still surrounds the small city "& the low altitude of the valley allows two rice crops a year, while oranges and bananas are in abundance". - Lonely Planet

-* The Palace of Great Happiness: Punakha Dzong's (palace) inspiring translation is arguably the countries most beautiful building, especially in spring when the lilac-colored jacaranda trees bring a lush sensuality to the dzong's characteristically towering whitewashed walls.
+The Palace of Great Happiness: Punakha Dzong's (palace) inspiring translation is arguably the country's most beautiful building, especially in spring when the lilac-colored jacaranda trees bring a lush sensuality to the dzong's characteristically towering whitewashed walls.
 What's more, all of Bhutan's kings have been crowned here making it a sacred place for the royal lineage.

 "The charming town of Paro, "gateway" to the last Himalayan Kingdom, lies on the banks of the Paro (or Pa) Chhu, just a short distance northwest of the imposing Paro Dzong.
 The main street, only built in 1985, is lined with colorfully painted wooden shop fronts and restaurants, though these appear under threat as the town grows and multistory concrete buildings continue to propagate.
 For now Paro remains one of the best Bhutanese towns to explore on foot " - Lonely Planet

-* Paro Town Adventure: Home to the "Tiger's Nest" and so much more...
+Paro Town Adventure: Home to the Tiger's Nest Monastery and so much more!

 The Old Watchtower: Originally built to defend Rinpung Dzong during inter-valley wars of the 17th century, we'll visit Ta Dzong, inaugurated as Bhutan's National Museum in 1968.
 It holds fascinating collections of art, relics, religious thangkha paintings, and Bhutan's exquisite postage stamps.

 Rinpung Dzong: With a long and fascinating history beginning with it's construction in 1646 by Shabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
 This architectural wonder and the life around it are not to be missed and a must to photograph!